Skip to main content

-A Run is an execution that evaluates your AI system against some Testcases using specified metrics.
-Runs generate Records (individual test executions) and Scores (evaluation results) for each Record that help you understand your system’s performance across different scenarios.
+A Run is an execution that evaluates your AI agent against some Testcases using specified metrics.
+Runs generate Records (individual test executions) and Scores (evaluation results) for each Record that help you understand your agent’s performance across different scenarios.

 What is a Run?